 There are three main options when renting in Ottawa:

-2. Houses – The predominant rental option in Ottawa are house rentals.
-Most neighbourhoods will be filled with single detached homes, with approximately 44.8% of Ottawa residents living in them.
-In total, 68.9% of Ottawa residents live in houses.* Houses range from affordable to luxurious, so if you’re interested, there’s definitely going to be a house rental that suits your tastes!
+2. Houses – The predominant rental option are Ottawa house rentals.
+Most neighbourhoods will be filled with single detached homes, with approximately 41.7% of Ottawa residents living in them as per the 2021 census.
+Houses for rent in Ottawa range from affordable to luxurious, so if you’re interested, there’s definitely going to be a house rental that suits your tastes!

 3. Townhouses/Condominiums – There aren’t many large townhouses or condominiums in the quiet residential neighbourhoods of Ottawa, but if you’re interested in renting a unit, you may find some luck in the downtown core.
 Condominiums offer a more community style of living, with most condo buildings offering amenities like gyms, pools, and even roof access.
 Townhouses are like single-family homes, but with many neighbours.